mikeperry-tor/vanguards/README_SECURITY.md

-As we discussed above, confirmation attacks can be performed by local and global adversaries that block your access to Tor (or kill your Tor connections) to determine if this impacts the reachability of a suspect hidden service.
+As we discussed above, confirmation attacks can be performed by local and global adversaries that block your access to Tor (or kill your Tor connections) to **confirm** if this impacts the reachability of a suspect hidden service or not.
 This is a good reason to monitor your onion service reachability very closely with something like [Nagios](https://www.nagios.org/), [Munin](http://munin-monitoring.org/) or other reliability monitoring software.

 If you use OnionBalance, you need to monitor the ability of each of your Backend Instances to connect to Tor and receive connections to their unique backend onion service keys.
-If the adversary is able to **determine** that you are using OnionBalance, they can perform reachability confirmation attacks against the specific backend instances.
+If the adversary **suspects** that you are using OnionBalance, they can perform reachability confirmation attacks against the specific backend instances.